 Azure VM’s also have a concept known as ‘Scale Sets.’
 A Scale Set is simply a group of VM’s that can be given autoscaling rules.
 They are similar to AWS autoscale groups and make for a handy way to organize and think about your VM’s in terms of large groups instead of individual machines.
 Scale Sets can also be configured through Azure Service Fabric.
 Each node type in a Service Fabric cluster can be a separate VM scale set, thus allowing each node type to scale up or down independently.

 Azure autoscaling is also available for the Azure App Service.
-Autoscaling is actually built right in as an app level setting.
+Autoscaling is actually built right in as an app-level setting.
 It will allow you to scale based on a designated metric.
 You select a value and also use a slider to set your maximum and minimum number of instances.
 Similarly, Azure Cloud Services have a setting for autoscaling.
 The difference here is that scaling is based on number of cores being used.
 Depending on your subscription you may have a limit for a maximum number of cores for autoscaling.
 You can set this up in the portal by clicking on the scale tab in the portal and setting it to ‘automatic.’

-Finally, probably the most bleeding edge approach to autoscaling, would be to cut out VM’s and containers entirely and just use Azure Functions.
+Finally, probably the most bleeding-edge approach to autoscaling, would be to cut out VM’s and containers entirely and just use Azure Functions.
 If you can adopt a serverless paradigm wherein your app logic is defined using Azure Functions, then you won’t need to think about autoscaling at all.
 The Azure platform automatically allocates computer resources as necessary to any code running as an Azure Function in your account.

-Since this course is focused on preparing you for the 70-535 exam, we won’t focus much on non-Azure autoscaling systems.
+We won’t focus much on non-Azure autoscaling systems.
 I’ll instead just take a quick second to remind you that such systems exist.
 Kubernetes, for example, has support for horizontal scaling of ‘pods’ based on metrics.
 You can also integrate your configuration management tools like Chef with your monitoring to create autoscaling logic.

 So now that we have a good understanding of what autoscaling looks like in Azure, it is time to broaden our automation scope.
 In the next lesson we will discuss how to automate arbitrary tasks in Azure using a variety of different approaches.
 See you there.